Policy on Sponsoring Non-resident Alien Employees of SCSU for Lawful Permanent Residence

 6. Fiduciary Responsibilities

-Southern Connecticut State University does not charge non-resident alien employees institutional service fees that pertain to the filing of employment-based immigration petitions, and the University will financially support the Labor Certification (Department of Labor fee) for faculty members approved by Chair and Dean for EB-2 employment-based permanent residency.
+Southern Connecticut State University does not charge non-resident alien employees institutional service fees that pertain to the filing of employment-based immigration petitions, and the University will financially support the Labor Certification (DOL fee) for faculty members approved by Chair and Dean for EB-2 employment-based permanent residency.
 However, all attorney fees, all USCIS filing fees, all premium processing fees (if desired), and all attorney and filing fees related to filing of permanent residency applications for dependents are the responsibility of the beneficiary (employee).

 In the provision of immigration services, it is the role of the OIE to sign and submit EB-1 and EB-2 petitions made in the name of Southern Connecticut State University.
-The OIE cannot advise on immigration matters beyond those required by the University and identified in the left column above.
+The OIE cannot advise on immigration matters beyond those required by the University and identified above.
 All non-resident alien employees of Southern Connecticut State University are, therefore, advised to seek the counsel of an immigration attorney retained by the State of Connecticut.